Skip to content

 curl -LSs "https://raw.githubusercontent.com/tiann/KernelSU/main/kernel/setup.sh" | bash -s v0.5.2

-And then rebuild the kernel and you will get a kernel image with KernelSU!
+Then, rebuild the kernel and you will get a kernel image with KernelSU!

 Released under the GPL3 License.